Note: Lists of tunes presented on many of the recordings described below can be found in Berkley Moore's Shape Note Recordings Index.

 Recordings by Prairie Harmony of Southeast Iowa.
 Prairie Harmony is a group of 14-15 nonprofessional singers from around Fairfield, Iowa, who have sung together informally for many years.
 As reported by the apparent coordinators Jennifer and Doug Hamilton, they have produced two CDs of songs from several shape-note tunebooks, particularly The Sacred Harp and Northern Harmony.
 The CDs are "Prairie Harmony (at the Historic Presbyterian Church in Bentonsport, Iowa)" and "Throne of Grace."
 Each CD ($15.00 each) contains 12-14 songs sung in the harmony of the original tunebooks and without preliminary solmization.
 The singing style resembles that of a balanced church choir and reveals the harmonious beauty and tunefulness of shape-note music more than does most traditional singing.
 Occasional songs are "lined out."
 Sample songs from each CD are found on the respective web pages.

 "Make a Joyful Noise: Mainstreams and Backwaters of American Psalmody 1770-1840," sung by the Oregon State University Choir, Ron Jeffers, conductor.
 This 1996 CD is a reissue of a 1978 New World LP which for years was one of the few available recordings of early American psalmody.
 It contains 17 selections by Billings, Belcher, Kimball, Swan, Read, including several quite noteworthy ones.
 The choral singing is polished, but an effort was made, under the guidance of musicologist Richard Crawford, to achieve a forthright, crisp, pulsed singing style.
 The scholarly liner notes by Richard Crawford are unusually extensive and are alone a reason to purchase this recording.
 New World Records 80255-2.
-Order from record stores, mail-order houses, or directly from New World Records at 212-290-1685.
+Order from mail-order houses or directly from New World Records at 212-290-1685.

 "Original Sacred Harp" sung by Cross Ties Band, formerly The Universal Pickers.
 This collection of 18 Sacred Harp tunes on CD is an enhanced reissue of a 1993 recording in which 15 tunes were sung by a quartet of young men from Georgia (The Universal Pickers) who generally play (with stringed instruments) and sing bluegrass, gospel, spirituals, and traditional Irish music.
 They feel that Sacred Harp music, which they were taught to sing by Hugh McGraw, is "the ultimate."
 They (Randy Garrett, Randy Ellis, Jimmy Baggett, and Johnny Wright) sing all parts a cappella in the traditional manner, with preliminary singing of the notes.
 A four-track recorder was used to provide a 16-voice choral effect.
 The result is spirited and unpolished singing with good clarity of individual parts.
 Sound bites of many tracks can be heard at the band's web page for this recording.
 The present CD, issued in 2003, has an additional three songs performed by the successor band Cross Ties, which has three of the original members, plus Jon Ellis and Bret Mulcay.
 The CD can be purchased on the band's Web site via credit card for $12.99 postpaid, or by a check for that amount mailed to Cross Ties, 5950 Mt.
 Zion Rd., Waco, GA 30182.

 "A Colonial Christmas" performed by Early Music New York directed by Frederick Renz.
 This recording, issued in 2004, features 40 tracks of early American choral tunes and English/colonial fiddle tunes, in approximately equal numbers for each, performed by an ensemble of nine male singers and four instrumentalists in residence at New York's Cathedral of St. John the Divine.
 The tunes are from Billings, Read, Kimball, Woodruff, Benham, and Holyoke, as well as Wyeth's, Walker's and the Swans' shape-note books.
 According to Berkley Moore, there are first recordings in any form of compositions by Kimball and Woodruff as well as three by Holyoke.
 The outstanding singing is highly polished, expressive, and beautiful, and the musical selections are intelligently chosen.
 However, the austere and distant sound of the voices and the overly reverberant acoustics of the recording hall (a chapel in the Cathedral) evoke Gothic Europe more than colonial America.
 The interspersed dancing tunes by John Playford et al., while not specifically for the Christmas season, are among the more joyful selections on the recording.
 There are excellent liner notes with song texts.
 The recording, issued with the Metropolitan Museum of Art, is on the Ex Cathedra label, no. 70070-29006-2.
-Order from Amazon.com, Borders.com, or other record stores.
+Order from Amazon.com or other online stores.

 "Wake Ev'ry Breath: William Billings (1746-1800)" performed by the William Appling Singers and Orchestra, William Appling, conductor.
 This ensemble of 20 professional singers and 7 instrumentalists perform 15 psalm-tunes, anthems, canons, and fuging tunes of Billings on this 1997 CD recording.
 Most of the sacred works are recorded a cappella or with inobtrusive strings (consistent with historical practice in New England), while the patriotic pieces Chester/America include piccolo and drums.
 In accordance with Billings recommendations, the bass part is augmented with additional voices, and both men and women sing tenor and treble parts.
 While there is considerable overlap of pieces with previous professional Billings recordings, there are some newly recorded works.
 The liner notes by William McClelland include the texts of the songs.
 New World Records 80539-2.
 Available in record outlets or from New World Records at 212-290-1685.